lambda112/Metacritic-Games/README.md

 # Metacritic-Games
-Scraping Metacritic for the highest rated games including name, score, image and a description
+Scraping Metacritic for the highest rated games including name, score and a description